 And start you should.

-According to a study done with Stanford University, just two months of meditation and mindfulness training for children in the fourth, fifth, and sixth grades showed a dramatic improvement in anxiety and attention.
+According to a study done with Stanford University, just two months of meditation training for children in the fourth, fifth, and sixth grades showed a dramatic improvement in anxiety and attention.
 Furthermore, the study showed that the children who went through the training were “less emotionally reactive and more able to handle daily challenges and choose their behavior.”